Pennsylvania Dementia & Memory Care Facilities

 Memory care in Pennsylvania extends a helping hand to individuals and families navigating the challenges of memory-related disorders.
 With a focus on personalized care, engaging activities, and a supportive environment, Pennsylvania memory care facilities strive to enhance the quality of life for those facing cognitive impairments.

 On this page, you can browse through 599 dementia and Alzheimer’s options in the state of Pennsylvania.
 Dementia and memory care costs in Pennsylvania are $187 per day, which translates to $5,595 per month and $67,140 per year.
-The most affordable dementia care locations in Pennsylvania can be found in:
+The most affordable memory care locations in Pennsylvania can be found in:

 - Erie - $147 per day